CmdQ/julias-website/src/content/pages/de/project-futopia.md

 > Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.

-(Albert Einstein)
+— Albert Einstein

 Hast du schon einmal versucht, einen Ball zu werfen, während du in die entgegengesetzte Richtung schaust?
 Wenn nicht, keine Sorge – du hast nicht viel verpasst.
 Das Problem: Genau so kommunizieren wir oft über den Klimawandel.
 Wir reden über Verzicht, Verbote und Katastrophen.
 Diese Perspektive hat ihren Platz – aber sie allein motiviert selten zum Handeln.